SwapnilDreams100/ResNet_CIFAR_KD/README.md

 Densenet

 DLA
+## Structure of the repo:
+-> checkpoint_teacher : stores the teacher models checkpoints
+-> checkpoint : stores the resnet student checkpoint model -> teacher_models : stores the teacher model specs

 ## Training
 ```

-# First train the teacher with:
+# [OPTIONAL:] Train the teacher:
 python train_teacher.py --teacher "densenet"
 python train_teacher.py --teacher "dla"

+or you can just use the checkpoints provided already :)

-# You can train the student with:
+# You can train the student directly with:
 python train_student.py --teacher "densenet"
 python train_student.py --teacher "dla"
 ```